Different seniority states of $^{119-126}$Sn isotopes: shell model description: Shell model Hamiltonian and model space

 \section{Shell model Hamiltonian and model space}

-The shell-model calculations for the Sn isotopes have been performed in the 50-82 valence shell composed of $1g_{7/2}$, $2d_{5/2}$, $1h_{11/2}$, $3s_{1/2}$ and $2d_{3/2}$ orbitals.
+The shell-model calculations for the Sn isotopes have been performed in the full 50-82 valence shell composed of $1g_{7/2}$, $2d_{5/2}$, $1h_{11/2}$, $3s_{1/2}$ and $2d_{3/2}$ orbitals without any truncation.
 We have performed calculations with SN100PN interaction due to Brown {\it et al}~\cite{Mac,PhysRevC.71.044317}.
-This interaction has four parts: neutron-neutron, neutron-proton, proton-proton and Coulomb repulsion between the protons.
+The residual two-body interaction was obtained from the CD-Bonn G-matrix within the so-called $\hat{Q}$-box folded-diagram theory and further $nn$ part was multiplied by a factor of 0.90 to improve the agreement with the experiment for $^{130}$Sn.
 The single-particle energies for the neutrons are -10.609, -10.289, -8.717, -8.694, and -8.816 MeV for the $1g_{7/2}$, $2d_{5/2}$, $2d_{3/2}$, $3s_{1/2}$, and $1h_{11/2}$ orbitals, respectively.
 The results shown in this work were obtained with the code Antoine \cite{Antoine}.
 In this region, we have previously reported shell model results for the structural properties of some nuclei~\cite{pc1,pc2,pc3,pc4,pc5,pc6,pc7,pc8} using SN100PN interaction.
-Many theoretical and experimental works have recently been reported in the literature~[21-24].